 We understand that the intricacies of an unpaid superannuation claim can be confusing and daunting.
 Your local Maurice Blackburn team are experts in all aspects of superannuation and insurance.
 We are here to listen to your story and offer you straightforward, tailored advice to ensure you receive the entitlements and benefits that you’ve worked so hard for.

 Why Maurice Blackburn?

-We offer 'no win, no fee'* arrangements for these types of cases, which means that you don’t have to pay for our legal services if we don't win.
+We even offer 'no win, no fee'* arrangements for unpaid super claims.
+This means that you don’t have to pay for our legal services if we don't win your case.
 We have superannuation and insurance claims lawyers in Melbourne, Sydney, Brisbane, Perth, Adelaide, Darwin and throughout regional Australia.

 All you need to know about superannuation insurance